 Candidates for Elected Office

-Allegheny County Executive
+Past Candidates in Allegheny County

 The Green Party of Allegheny County was proud to endorse and support Jay Ting Walker for state representative in the 23rd district in the 2018 election.
 Jay finished with about 10% of the vote, over 2300 votes!
 We would like to thank Jay for his hard work for his campaign and the Green Party in general as we look forward to a stronger 2019!

 The Green Party of Pennsylvania had also endorsed in 2018 several statewide Green candidates: Neal Gale (US Senate), Paul Glover (Governor), Jocolyn Bowser-Bostick (Lt.
 Governor)!
 To learn more about the statewide candidates, see the GPPA press release.
 All of our candidates ran on a "Green New Deal" that put people and planet over profits.